 The PROVIDER will return to the CHILDREN'S BOARD any overpayment due to unearned funds.
-Unearned funds means funds paid to PROVIDER by the CHILDREN'S BOARD which are not due PROVIDER under the attached budget or the terms of this Agreement.
+Unearned funds are funds paid to the PROVIDER by the CHILDREN'S BOARD that are not due to the PROVIDER under the attached budget or the terms of this Agreement.